jhedstrom/drupalextension/doc/drivers.rst

 ========================

 The Drupal Extension provides drivers for interacting with your site which are compatible with Drupal 6, 7, and 8.
-Each driver has its own limitiations.
+Each driver has its own limitations.

 +-----------------------+----------+-------+------------+
 | Feature               | Blackbox | Drush | Drupal API |